neil-edelman/boxes/readme.md

 documented parameters in each project are pre-processor macros.
 `boxes` is a simple automated dependancy and build system, ensuring these independent but related projects all work together during development.
-The `sh`-script `autoclone`, downloads them all.

 ## Details ##

 Errors are returned with `errno`.
 Assertions are used at runtime;
 to stop them, define `#define NDEBUG` before `assert.h`.
 The source files are `UTF-8` and may contain multi-byte literals.
 No effort has been made to synchronize for multi-threaded execution.
-In a project, one can pick and choose which ones are appropriate.
+One does not need to download `boxes` to use the individual projects: one can pick which ones are appropriate.
+The `sh`-script `autoclone` downloads them all.

 ## Internal Interace ##